| SUBJECT - INFINITIVE CLAUSE | ||

 for Edward to commune to New York. |

-| QUOTES |
+QUOTES |

 Infinitives are commonly used in quotes. |

-| DEFINITIONS |
+DEFINITIONS |

-Infinitives are commonly used in dictionary definitions.
-This is believed to date back to a time when grammarians likened the English infinitive (to + base form) to Latin and French language infinitives (one inflected word). |
+Infinitives commonly occur in dictionary definitions.
+This dates back to a time when grammarians likened the English infinitive (to + base form) to Latin and French language infinitives (one inflected word). |

 KNOW – 1.
 To perceive directly; grasp in the mind with clarity or certainty.
 2. To regard as true beyond doubt: "I know she won't fail."
 3. To have a practical understanding of, as through experience; be skilled in: "knows how to cook."
 4. To have fixed in the mind: "knows her Latin verbs."
 5. To have experience of: "a black stubble that had known no razor"-- ;William Faulkner 6.
 To be acquainted with: "He doesn't know his neighbors."
 7. To be able to distinguish; recognize as distinct: "knows right from wrong."
 8. To discern the character or nature of: "knew him for a liar."
 9. Archaic To have sexual intercourse with. |

-| TRADITIONAL DESCRIPTION | LINGUISTIC DESCRIPTION |
+TRADITIONAL DESCRIPTION | LINGUISTIC DESCRIPTION |

 In traditional grammar, the infinitive is described as a verbal-noun.
 The infinitive form is to + verb.
 In formal usage, one never spits an infinitive, nor does one leave "to" at the end of a sentence — an issue with this two-word verbal form.
 This origin of this description dates back to a time when grammarians likened English verbs to French and Latin verbs.
 To the Infinitival Marker "Traditional grammar treats [to give] as a form of of the lexeme give, as if it were an inflectional prefix, comparable to the inflectional suffix that marks the infinitive in such languages as Latin and French.
 This is quite inappropriate for English.
-The evidence [below right ] shows that to is not syntactically in construction with the verb base, let alone morphologically bound to it."— (CaGEL 1183-4) |
+The evidence [below right ] shows that to is not syntactically in construction with the verb base, let alone morphologically bound to it."
+(Huddleston 1183-4) Also see Azar 14-6. |

 In current grammar, the infinitive is the "plain form" (base verb form).
 The subordinator to often, but not always, occurs with the plain form, with some exceptions being: dare, need, help, can, may, will, should, would, etc. In modern linguistics, the particle to is described as a subordinator.
 The infinitive includes to + "plain form" (base verb form).
-"It is important that to enters into construction with a VP [verb phrase] not just a verb."(CaGEL 1183-7) Also see the note on "Split-infinitives".
+"It is important that to enters into construction with a VP [verb phrase] not just a verb."(Huddleston 1183-7) Also see the note on "Split-infinitives".
 (There's nothing to split!)
-Also see "A Student's Introduction to English Grammar" (31 – 37; 206; 212) Link Also see (Swan 279-281) |
+Also see Huddleston and Pullum's "A Student's Introduction to English Grammar" p.
+31 – 37; 206, 212; Swan 279-281; Biber 9.4, Huddleston 14 §1.4. |

-stumble (v.) – lose one's balance
+stumble (V) – lose one's balance and fall

-tottering (adj.) – being about to fall; being unsteady on one's feet
+tottering (Adj) – being about to fall; being unsteady on one's feet

-divine (adj.) – coming from or relating to God or a god
+divine (Adj) – coming from or relating to God or a god

 a sight to behold – an unforgettable experience

-effects (n.) – results, symptoms of the disease
+effects (N) – results, symptoms of the disease

-exaggeration (n.) – state that something is bigger or grander than it truly is
+exaggeration (N) – state that something is bigger or grander than it truly is

 muted – quieted